Estimating a Time-Calibrated Phylogeny of Fossil and Extant Taxa using Morphological Data

 Summary

 In this tutorial, we have introduced core information about how morphological and age information are modeled for use with the FBD model in RevBayes.
 We have also discussed important aspects of executing and summarizing MCMC analysis.
 This exercise uses a simplified data set and set of models for analysis of fossil and extant data.
 Most researchers working on living taxa have access to molecular (including genomic) data and may be interested in applying these methods to much larger datasets and more complex problems.
 Note that the goal of this tutorial is to provide a concise introduction to the framework for analysis of paleontological and neontological data in RevBayes.
-For more information on how to apply RevBayes datasets combining morphological and molecular characters, please refer to the following tutorials:
+For more information on how to apply RevBayes datasets combining morphological and molecular characters, please refer to the following tutorial:

 1. Barido-Sottani J., Aguirre-Fernández G., Hopkins M.J., Stadler T., Warnock R. 2019.
 Ignoring stratigraphic age uncertainty leads to erroneous estimates of species divergence times under the fossilized birth–death process.
 Proceedings of the Royal Society B: Biological Sciences.
 286:20190685.